synhyborex/wumpus3d/wumpus3D/executables/README.txt

 reason, sometimes it may look like the Agent is skipping steps in auto-step mode.
 This can be remedied by sliding the bar higher so the frame has a chance to refresh itself.

+AGENTS:
+Here's a listing of what Agents are designed for what maps, so that you don't need to send me bug reports about Agents not working on every map.
+- TestA2Agent
+	- BasicMap, ChallengeMap, MiniMap, WumpusMap
+- TestBFSAgent, TestDFSAgent, TestUniformAgent
+	- astar-map,bfs-map
+- TestModelBasedAgent
+	- modelbased-map
+- TestReflexAgent
+	- reflex-map
+- TestTableAgent
+	- table-map, testMap
+Using Agents on maps they're not designed for will result in undefined behavior.
+The system is designed so that all Agents can spawn properly on all maps, but not necessarily run the way that they're intended to, except on the maps it was designed for.

 MAPS: